Before I begin, I want to thank Pete Sampras for providing the inspiration to write this letter.

 By 27 you’ll be making good money (and you’ll forget all about ever wanting to be a consultant at McKenzie), working with 30+ suppliers from all over the world, and have multiple eBay accounts… it’s a great start, but remember, you’re dependent on another company!
 Let me explain: no matter how many eBay accounts you have and how well they’re doing, your business depends on where eBay is going. eBay may increase fees for sellers, increase standards for ranking high in search results, or go after the large corporations and this will make it harder for you to compete.
 To counter these issues, start your own website, where you’ll have full control plus your own brand identity.
 Do it now, don’t wait!
 You have available funds and you’ve brought in great employees to execute the plan, so go for it!

-You Gotta Focus
+#1: You Gotta Focus (and then focus some more)

 At 28 your hard work will get noticed by eBay corporate, they will see how well you’re doing, and after meeting you in person they’ll be excited to use your set of skills in order to help other businesses grow as quickly as you’ve done.
 By that time you’ve built a nice piece of software to manage all your order processing which will help you automate some of the daily tasks and allow you to concentrate on growing your business (yes it sounds crazy, I know!
 You didn’t physically build this software because coding isn’t your forte… some things won’t change!
 But don’t worry about it, Victor is awesome at this stuff so you don’t have to be!).